ozgurseker/colorful-technical-analysis-summary/README.md

 ## Outputs

-After you get the data, run the .Rmd file in your to get .html output.
+After you get the data, run the summary.Rmd file to get .html output.

 In the output, technical summaries for different intervals are colored.
 Moreover, daily support/resistance/pivot prices are added based on https://www.fidelity.com/learning-center/trading-investing/technical-analysis/technical-indicator-guide/pivot-points-resistance-support